maplemavin/docs/api_v1.md

 private_address[postal_code]

     the postal code appropriate to the country.
 If country is US then either the 5 digit or 5-4 digit format.
-If count is CA then you must provide a 6 character postal code (you may provide this with an additional space separator).
-FOr all other countries please use an appropriate postal code.
+If country is CA then you must provide a 6 character postal code (you may provide this with an additional space separator).
+For all other countries please use an appropriate postal code.

 private_address[region]

     The region identifier appropriate for the country indicated.
 For US state codes please use the 2 character United States Postal Service abbreviations.
-For Canadian provinces please use the 2 character postal abbreviation for the province or territory.
+For CA provinces please use the 2 character postal abbreviation for the province or territory.
 For all other countries please use a region identifier of your choice.

 public_address[name]